Oona Brown

 Oona Brown (born September 10, 2004) is an American ice dancer.
+Competing with her brother, Gage Brown, she is a 2026 Four Continents bronze medalist and two-time Denis Ten Memorial Challenge silver medalist (2024, 2025).

-Competing with her brother, Gage Brown, she is the 2022 World Junior champion and a two-time U.S. national junior medalist (2021 silver, 2020 bronze).
+On the junior level, she is the 2022 World Junior champion, two-time ISU Junior Grand Prix medalist, and a three-time U.S. national junior medalist (2021 silver, 2020 bronze, 2019 pewter).

 Personal life

 Oona Brown was born on September 10, 2004, in Greenport, New York.
 Her parents are Zhon Brown and Louis DeVirgilio.
 She has six siblings: Gage, who is her ice dance partner; Adira; Rowan; Tristan; Liam; and Morgant.

 She and Gage were previously home-schooled.

 Brown plays the drums and piano and plays the snare in two Irish marching bands.
 She also enjoys gardening, running, knitting, reading, and refereeing soccer.

 Career

 Early career

 Oona Brown started skating at age 4.
 She and her brother, Gage, were paired up as an ice dance team in 2016.
 At the intermediate level, they placed 4th at their first Eastern Sectionals, and 12th at the 2017 U.S. championships.
 They moved up to the novice level for the 2017–18 season, placing 1st their next sectional championships, and 5th 2018 U.S. championships.
 They made their international debut at the 2018 Bavarian Open, where they competed in the advanced novice competition and placed 3rd.